Skip to main content

 Historical & Cultural Significance

-Lapis Lazuli has been prized for over 6,000 years, making it one of the most ancient gemstones in continuous human use.
-The ancient Egyptians carved it into amulets, scarabs, and the iconic funeral mask of Tutankhamun — the pharaoh's eyebrows and eyeliner were made from Lapis Lazuli.
+Lapis Lazuli has been prized for over 6,000 years.
+The ancient Egyptians carved it into amulets, scarabs, and the funeral mask of Tutankhamun (the pharaoh's eyebrows and eyeliner were made from Lapis Lazuli).
 In the Sumerian city of Ur, queens were buried with Lapis Lazuli jewelry over 4,500 years ago.
-During the Renaissance, ground Lapis Lazuli was the source of ultramarine blue — the most expensive pigment in history, worth more than gold ounce for ounce.
-Michelangelo, Vermeer, and Titian all used ultramarine, reserved for painting the robes of the Virgin Mary and other sacred subjects.
+During the Renaissance, ground Lapis Lazuli was the source of ultramarine blue, the most expensive pigment in history, worth more than gold ounce for ounce.
+Michelangelo, Vermeer, and Titian all used it, mostly for painting the robes of the Virgin Mary.
 In ancient Persia and the Islamic world, Lapis Lazuli was called "the stone of heaven" and was believed to protect against the evil eye.

 Symbolism